mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/dkp-applications/index.md

 Follow these steps to install the DKP catalog from the CLI.

+1. Refer to [air-gapped setup instructions](../../../../install/air-gapped/catalog), if you are running in air-gapped environment.

 1. Set the `WORKSPACE_NAMESPACE` environment variable to the name of your workspace’s namespace:

     ```bash